Chapter 13 – An Ongoing Plan for Protection

 These debts are all dealt with through the repayment plan.
 While you are in the plan, you are protected from creditors, even on debts that are non-dischargeable.
 Once you have made all your payments, you receive your discharge.

-Chapter 13 allows you to restructure certain debts.
+Restructuring Your Finances with Chapter 13.
 When dealing with secured debt, you can lower interest rates, stretch out payment periods, and sometimes reduce the balance owing on the note.
 When dealing with taxes, you can cancel penalties once you file.
 You can defer paying on student loans while you are in bankruptcy.
 The Plan provides us with a number of powerful tools to restructure your finances.

 Your Topeka student loan attorney fees and filing fees go into the basket as well – you do not need to pay anything upfront to file a Chapter 13.
 We include all costs of filing in the plan payment.